 My only real complaint with the Ride App and ANGi system is that to use the sensor you’ve got to record the ride on your phone, using GPS the whole time and draining the battery.
 On every ride, like most riders these days I’ve got a dedicated head unit attached to my handlebars and so tracking on my phone is a little redundant.
 The luxury of the ICEdot was it only tapped your phone’s battery if it triggered an alert.
 However, the trail of breadcrumbs the ANGi leaves would seriously speed up a medivac.

-The other sticking point for some is likely to be the subscription cost.
-At US$29.99 per year (AU$41.83 at the current exchange rate) in Australia, depending on what other subscriptions you have already, this may be a big pill to swallow, especially given Garmin offers this feature for free with some of its computers.
-It’s worth noting however, the Garmin crash detection isn’t great and can be triggered by riding over a curb or rough pavement.
+Given the folks at Garmin offer this feature for free with some of its computers, the ANGi now finds itself in a position to properly compete.
+It’s also worth noting, the Garmin crash detection isn’t great and can be triggered by riding over a curb or rough pavement.

-The other side of this issue is Apple doesn’t allow third-party Apps to send messages from your phone; so it’s got to come from Specialized.
-For Specialized to not only send out the SMS but also maintain servers and continue to update the app costs money – hence the fee.
-One thing Specialized did point out, is one subscription will cover multiple sensors, so if you’ve got a sensor on your road, MTB and commuter helmet, that only requires one subscription.
+The original subscription model was, as I can only imagine, due to the fact Apple doesn’t allow third-party Apps to send messages from your phone; so it’s got to come from Specialized.
+For Specialized to not only send out the SMS but also maintain servers and continue to update the app costs money – hence the (previous) fee.
+Now that’s been dropped, it seems Specialized will absorb these costs themselves – which kind of makes me feel a little warm inside.

 Overall I am a fan of the ANGi, having a crash sensor attached to the back of my head gives me a bit of peace of mind and I know it makes my loved ones feel quite a bit better too.
 My only real hang up is needing to have your phone running your entire ride if you want to use the unit.